How to create a bootable Windows 10 USB on Mac

 Command + Vpaste the files.

-This process could fail because we are using a USB with FAT32 and the file
+This process could fail if you are using a USB with FAT32 because the file

-install.win is over 4GB, if this is the case try to open the terminal and copy paste the files from there.
+install.win is over 4GB, if this is the case try to open the terminal and copy paste the files from there (no always works.
+Try to follow the instructions to format the USB in ExFAT, NTFS works for some BIOS).

 This is the command to copy the files from the ISO to the USB: